aws-solutions-library-samples/osml-tile-server/README.md

 }'
 ```

-Additionally, you can head over to FastAPI homepage and be able to execute various of API calls by visiting
+Additionally, you can view the API in the browser and execute various API calls by visiting

 ```
 http://0.0.0.0:8080/latest/docs or http://0.0.0.0:8080/latest/redoc